adamsbajgar/OpenController-Public/README.md

 The circuit wiring is very simple; it is as simple as connecting the correct pins on the joystick side and only requires a very simple circuit on the buttons side.
 Here are closer-up images of the [joystick side](https://ibb.co/fYb3rfb) and the [button side.](https://ibb.co/fFZ69Yt)

 ![20241014_093256](https://github.com/user-attachments/assets/a2cb2cf1-75ce-4f66-b78b-7ce3f68d77d4)

+If you have any urgent questions, please feel free to reach out to me.

+Happy building!

+~Adam